 As mentioned above, the Reading section is all about reading a text and identifying key information.
 Let’s say you’ve followed our advice and read the questions before reading the text.
 You then spot a word in the text you saw in one of the questions.
 That must be the answer, right?

-The Reading section is set up to test your reading comprehension and part of this means making sure you’re paying attention.
+The Reading section is set up to test your reading comprehension and part of this is checking to make sure you’re paying attention.
 Some questions are designed to mislead you into thinking they have obvious answers.
-Always re-read your answers to make sure they are doing what the question asks.
+Always re-read your answers to make sure they follow what the question asks.
 Don’t fall into a trap!

 During the Reading test, you may be asked to label a diagram.
 The good news is that you’ll find the words you need in the text.
 As noted above, spelling counts, so be sure to accurately copy any words you need.